Cordyline terminalis (Ti Plant) Indoor Care, Common Issues and Solutions

 Light Requirements

-Do not expose the Hawaiian Goodluck Plant to direct sunlight as it can scorch the leaves.
-However, the all green varieties grow best under some direct sunlight.
+Cordyline terminalis grows best in bright indirect light.
+Do not expose it to direct sunlight as it can scorch the leaves.
+However, the all green varieties can tolerate some direct sunshine.

-Cordyline terminalis can be grown outdoors in a shaded place away from hot direct sunlight to avoid brown sunscorch leaf spots.
+Yes.
+Ti Plant can be grown outdoors in USDA Hardiness Zones 10a-12b.
+Place it in a shaded location away from hot direct sunshine to avoid brown sunscorch leaf spots.

 Watering

-Water Ti Plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water your Ti Plant liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent yellowing and rotting.

 Use water that is at room temperature to avoid shocking this tropical plant.
-Also, make sure that the water is free of chlorine, flourides and other chemicals to prevent brown leaf tips.
+In addition, make sure that the water is free of chlorine, flourides and other chemicals to prevent brown leaf tips.

 Temperature and Humidity

-If the air is too dry especially where the temperatures are too high, set the pot on a wet pebble tray to up humidity or grow the plant in the moist areas of the home.
-Learn more on how to increase humidity for houseplants.
+Ti Plant flourishes in a humidity of 50-55%.
+If the air is too dry, set the pot on a wet pebble tray to up humidity or grow the plant in the moist areas of the home.
+Maintain good air flow to minimize fungal diseases.

-Feed Ti Plant monthly during the growing period with a balanced water-soluble fertilizer that contains micro-nutrients as magnesium deficiency will lead to yellowing of leaves.
+The best fertilizer for Ti Plant is a balanced, water-soluble fertilizer that contains micro-nutrients as magnesium deficiency will lead to yellowing of leaves.

-Stop feeding during the cold season as growth is minimal and feeding at this time can cause fertilizer burn.
+Feed it monthly in spring and summer.
+Stop feeding in fall and winter as growth is minimal and feeding at this time can cause fertilizer burn.

 Repotting

-Repot Ti Plant at the beginning of the growing season when roots begin to grow through the drainage holes as the plant prefers to be slightly root-bound.
+Repot your Ti Plant at the beginning of the growing season (spring to early summer) when roots begin to grow through the drainage holes as it prefers to be slightly root-bound.

 Use a pot 1 size larger and one that has drainage holes.
-Refresh the top 2-3 in. of soil with fresh soil every 2-3 years for older, larger Hawaiian Goodluck Plants.
+Refresh the top 2-3 inches of soil with fresh soil every 2-3 years for older, larger plants.
 Check out these ceramic pots with drainage holes on Amazon.

-Pruning Ti Plant involves removal of dead and yellow leaves to maintain the plant neat and also reduce pest and disease infestations.
+Pruning Cordyline terminalis requires removal of dead and yellow leaves to maintain the plant neat as well as reduce pest and disease infestations.

-To encourage a bushy growth (branching), sever the stem at the desired height and new stems will sprout below the cut.
+To make Ti plant bushy, sever the stem at the desired height to encourage new stems to sprout below the cut.
 This will result in the plant producing several stems instead of having just one stem.

 When the plant becomes too tall, you may cutback the stem at the desired height to encourage new growth to sprout at a point just below the cut.
 The foliage emanating from the pruning, can be used to propagate new plants.